 The group used to meet on a part-time basis but we were continually searching for permanent premises.

-In 1991 we had discussion with TFSR and they advised us to set up an independent organisation so that we could develop the same project in Northern Ireland.
+In 1991 we had a discussion with TFSR and they advised us to set up an independent organisation so that we could develop the same project in Northern Ireland.

-By the middle of 1993 we raised a quarter of the budget and decided to open the project without any staff but with a rented building.
-That year Stephen also visited the Iringa region in Tanzania and became good friends with local Small Industries Development Organisation (SIDO) office.
+By the middle of 1993, we raised a quarter of the budget and decided to open the project without any staff but with a rented building.
+That year Stephen also visited the Iringa region in Tanzania and became good friends with the local Small Industries Development Organisation (SIDO) office.
 We managed to create a partnership with this organisation later.

 Tara, Sile, Rita and Annie were also volunteers who came over from Dublin to help and prepare the workshop.
 Our first EIRENE volunteer, Martin, arrived in 1995 to do peace (civil) service here instead of military service in Germany.
-That was the beginning of our international volunteers journey.
+That was the beginning of our international volunteers’ journey.

 Our first projects abroad

 In 1995 we sent out 367 tools to a project in Uganda for SASO (Sustainable Agricultural Support for Orphans) project.
 During next year our sewing machines journey began!
 We received a few machines that we decided to refurbish.
-Even though we had little of experience in it. in 1997 we launched a campaign to collect sewing machines.
+Even though we had little experience in it. in 1997 we launched a campaign to collect sewing machines.
 Our progress was visible so we decided to send donated sewing machines to support youth groups in Singida, Tanzania.

 As years passed by we improved our techniques and started supply sewing machines and tools to various projects in Tanzania and Uganda.

 The new workshop is an old red clay brick warehouse that has served many purposes over its lifetime.
-Nestled snugly behind houses on all sides in its South Belfast neighborhood on the cheerfully named Sunnyside Street.
+Nestled snugly behind houses on all sides in its South Belfast neighbourhood on the cheerfully named Sunnyside Street.

-We did a huge work to renewal and transform the building.
+We did a huge work to renew and transform the building.
 The first issue we were faced with is how to use the space correctly.
 There were a lot of facts to consider.
-At that time we had hundreds of knitting and sewing machines as well as countless number of hand tools.
+At that time we had hundreds of knitting and sewing machines as well as countless hand tools.
 Let’s not forget about our need for shipment storage, workspace, office, grinder room and kitchen at the very least.